Get us in your inbox

 Advertising

-Shoreditch is a dining destination for hipsters, tourists and City workers alike, so it’s no wonder that there are restaurants of all cuisines and price ranges in the area.
+Shoreditch is a dining destination for hipsters, tourists and ravenous city workers alike, so it’s no wonder that there are restaurants of all cuisines and price ranges in the always-buzzy area.
 But which of the many options deserve your time and money?
-Let us tell you!
-Our list of the best restaurants in Shoreditch only features places that we know will hit the spot, from Michelin-starred favourites best visited on expenses to stellar street-food joints.
-Go east!
+Let us tell you, with our list of the best restaurants in Shoreditch and Spitalfields, which only features places that we know will hit the spot.
+From Michelin-starred favourites for big spenders to stellar street-food joints.
+Go east and feast.

 RECOMMENDED: The best bars, pubs and rooftops in Shoreditch.